Ontario skiers have flocked back to western Quebec hills, report finds | CBC News

 The Association of Quebec Ski Resorts released its financial report for the 2021-2022 season Thursday, which showed that revenues at the region's ski hills increased by 44 per cent over the previous winter.

-Michel Archambault oversaw the report and told Radio-Canada that increase could partially be explained by the reopening of restaurants, ski schools and retails operations after COVID-19 restrictions were lifted.
+Michel Archambault oversaw the report and told Radio-Canada that increase could partially be explained by the reopening of restaurants, ski schools and retail operations after COVID-19 restrictions were lifted.

+Those restrictions were generally stronger in 2020-21 than 2021-22 and included telling Ontario skiers not to cross to Quebec for much of ski season.

 The report also shows that Quebec ski resorts saw a "massive return" of visitors, especially from Ontario, he said.